DanielDaCosta/csci662-homeworks/HW3/work/python_script/README.md

 - `gpt_out_original.txt`: prediction on the first 100 rows of the original dataset
 - `gpt_out_transformed.txt`: prediction on the first 100 rows of the transformed dataset

+**CARC Output Files**
+`./CARC_output/`: contain all of CARC outputs for each training and evaluation that were executed

 # Usage

 ## Fine-Tuning and Evaluating on Original Dataset